Analogues of Morozov Theorem in characteristic p>0: Introduction

-A theorem of P. Deligne (see \cite[Théorème 2.7]{D1}) stated when $G = \GL(V)$ under some assumptions on $V$ and generalised in the article of V. Balaji, P. Deligne and A. J. Parameswaran to any reductive group $G$ when $p>\h(G)$ (see \cite[Theorem 2.5]{BDP}) allows to measure the lack of smoothness of infinitesimally saturated subgroups (see Definition \ref{def_sat_inf} below).
-In particular, when $p>\h(G)$ a direct application of this theorem leads to the conclusion that if $\mathfrak{u} \subset \mathfrak{g}$ is a restricted $p$-nil $p$-Lie subalgebra, then $N_G(\mathfrak{u})^{0}_{\red}$ differs from $N_G(\mathfrak{u})$ only by a subgroup of multiplicative type.
-This comes from the fact that the normaliser of any such $\mathfrak{u}$ in $G$ is infinitesimally saturated.
+A tool to measure the lack of smoothness of infinitesimally saturated subgroups (see Definition \ref{def_sat_inf} below, normalisers considered in Statement \ref{analogue_morozov} satisfy this property) is provided by previous works of P. Deligne (see \cite[Théorème 2.7]{D1}, stated when $G = \GL(V)$ under some extra assumptions on $V$ and generalised in \cite[Theorem 2.5]{BDP} to any reductive group $G$ when $p>\h(G)$).
+In particular, when $p>\h(G)$ this theorem leads to the conclusion that if $\mathfrak{u} \subset \mathfrak{g}$ is a restricted $p$-nil $p$-Lie subalgebra, then $N_G(\mathfrak{u})^{0}_{\red}$ differs from $N_G(\mathfrak{u})$ only by a subgroup of multiplicative type.
+This comes from the fact that, in this context, the normaliser of any such $\mathfrak{u}$ in $G$ is infinitesimally saturated.
 As a reminder, the following notion of infinitesimal saturation generalises that of saturation introduced in \cite[\S 4]{SER1}.
 It has first been introduced by P. Deligne (see \cite[Définition 1.5]{D1}).
-Let us recall that, when $p\h(G)$ the exponential map is well defined.
+Let us recall that, when $p>\h(G)$ the exponential map is well defined.

 \begin{defn}